djoezeke/Argparser/Readme.md

 # MyArgs | Modern Argument Parser

+## Overview

+`Myargs` is a lightweight and feature-rich command-line argument parsing library for C/C++.
+It offers a modern and intuitive interface allowing for straightforward argument configuration and parsing.

 ## 📖 Description

 A lightweight header-only library for parsing command-line arguments, including support for flags and keyword arguments in an elegant manner.